Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Results

 In the Methods we show how to apply random matrix theory techniques to compute the power spectral density, via a complex Gaussian integral representation of the above matrix equation.
 The approach provides a general framework for computing the fluctuations in large systems specified by random matrices $\bm{A}$ and $\bm{B}$.
 We derive an expression for the mean-field power spectral density $\phi(\omega)=\mathbb{E}[\bm{\Phi}_{ii}]$ in terms of the resolvent function $r$.
 Specifically,

 where expectation is taken only over the non-zero entries of $\bm{A}$ and $\bm{B}$, and $r\in\mathbb{C}$ solves the self-consistent equation

-This result holds for general random matrix models in which interaction parameters are drawn from the same distribution for all species pairs.
+This result holds for general random matrix models in which interaction parameters are drawn from the same distribution for all species pairs (and we later show how the method can be extend for other model types with species-specific parameters using a single-defect approximation or partitioned networks).
 For the present case of our Lotka-Volterra model, the community matrix coincides with the interaction matrix (that is $A_{ij}=\alpha_{ij}$).
 In the methods we derive the rules $\mathbb{E}[B_{ii}]=2b+c\mu$, $\mathbb{E}[A_{ij}B_{ij}]=0$ for the statistics of the noise correlation matrix.
-To get a sense for the information contained in equation (\ref{eq_powerspec_meanfield}), we explore the result for several cases with varying interaction structures.
+To get a sense for the information contained in Eq.~(\ref{eq_powerspec_meanfield}), we explore the result for several cases with varying interaction structures.

-First consider a weak interaction limit where the diversity of species is rather small, so that $\sigma^2\ll1$.
+First consider a weak interaction limit where the difference between species is rather small, so that $\sigma^2\ll1$.
 In this case we find a simple Lorentzian spectral density:

 Fluctuations of this type are indicative of a highly stable system in which the balance of interaction types $\gamma$ has no influence.
 Next let us consider a limit where the power spectral density shows significant differences depending on the proportion of predator-prey interactions within the community, in particular focussing on ecosystems that are near the stability boundary.